Can We Have Political Beliefs With No Free Will?

 * I should note that I wasn’t quite sure the best term to use here.
 I was tempted with liberalism, but the term “classical liberal”, which these days basically means libertarian, confuses things.
 There’s also a certain amount of discord between mainstream liberals and progressives that muddies the waters.
 As it is, I use the term progressivism to refer to the wide swath of the modern left, from its centrist components like the DNC of the Democratic Party, to more radical groups like communists.

 Progressives are willing to at least entertain the notion that our free will is limited.
 It is taken for granted that individuals are not the sole arbiters of their fate and that nature and nurture play a part.
-In determining criminal punishment, progressives will often consider mitigating circumstances such as poverty, racism, a terrible childhood, brain damage as leading someone to a life of crime.
+In determining criminal punishment, progressives will often consider mitigating circumstances such as poverty, racism, a terrible childhood and brain damage.

 But progressives are a bit selective as to whom they apply these limits of autonomy.
 Try telling a progressive that Donald Trump has no responsibility for his actions or that Harvey Weinstein was programmed by his environment/genes to be the man he was and see where that gets you.
 According to progressives, the oppressed have limitations placed on their free will; the oppressors not so much.